LabKey/platform/webpack/README.md

-# Shared Configurations for LabKey React Page Development
+# LabKey Module React Page Development

 The platform repository has been setup so that it contains the shared configurations needed to develop [React] pages within a LabKey module.
 These shared configurations include [webpack] configurations for